-commercial fishing complex is among the larget businesses flourishing on the waterfront.
-Nicholas Parascandolo established a wholesale fish business here in the late Forties cated at the end of Perry Mill Wharf, this mid-20th-century while continuing to live in Johnston and operate a fish busi-Parascandolo and Sons, Fish Dealers (c.
-1945, et seq.): Loness there.
+Parascandolo and Sons, Fish Dealers (c.
+1945, et seq.): Located at the end of Perry Mill Wharf, this mid-20th-century commercial fishing complex is among the larget businesses flourishing on the waterfront.
+Nicholas Parascandolo established a wholesale fish business here in the late Forties while continuing to live in Johnston and operate a fish business there.

 Storehouse (c.
-1865): This 11⁄2-story, shingle-clad, gableroofed structure is a storehouse built by the Perry Mill Company behind the mill building.
+1865): This 1/2-story, shingle-clad, gable-roofed structure is a storehouse built by the Perry Mill Company behind the mill building.
 Despite its poor physical condition, it is significant as the only extant outbuilding of the mill complex.